bconglet/Pantoner/readme.md

 ### LESS Usage

 Because LESS lacks custom functions and looping inside them, the colors are implemented in variables.

-Use the naming convention `@pantone-**[color-name]**` to access them.
+Use the naming convention `@pantone-[color-name]` to access them - like so:

 ```less
 @import "_pantone.less";